Felipe-Gomez/riskcal/README.md

 #### Quickstart

-##### Measuring f-DP / Getting the Trade-Off Curve for any DP Mechanism
+##### Computing f-DP / Getting the Trade-Off Curve for a DP Mechanism
 To measure the attack trade-off curve (equivalent to attack's receiver-operating curve) for DP-SGD, you can run
 ```python
 import riskcal
 import numpy as np